11 of the Best Apps to Sell Clothes Online

 6. Tradesy

-If you want to buy or sell designer clothing, then Tradesy is a great platform to download.
-When you upload an item, Tradesy edits your pictures to make them look as professional as possible.
-You can enter details that will help potential buyers find your items, such as the brand name, size, and condition description.
+If you want to buy or sell designer clothing, Tradesy is a great platform to download.
+When you upload an item, Tradesy edits your pictures to make them look professional.
+You can enter details like the brand name, size, and condition description to help potential buyers find your items.
 Based on the details you enter, the app will help you set prices for your items based on what similar items previously on the app have sold for.
-The Tradesy app will not accept all clothing items, only focusing on high-end ones that have only been worn a few times so are in good condition.
+The Tradesy app will not accept all clothing items, only focusing on high-end ones that have only been worn a few times and are in good condition.

 Some examples of high-end brands are Christian Louboutin, Louis Vuitton, and Chanel.
 Tradesy charges fees for using their app, taking $7.50 for any items you sell under $50 or a 19.5% commission on items over $50.